galaxyproject/iwc/workflows/VGP-assembly-v2/VGP-hifiasm-hic-assembly/README.md

 ### Inputs

--   PacBio HiFi long reads
+-   PacBio HiFi long reads (as a collection)
 -   HiC forward (R1) reads
     -   NOTE: if you have multiple lanes of forward reads, you must concatenate them into one file
 -   HiC reverses (R2) reads